entropy-cycle/pentapoles/README.md

-# tri-polar representation
+# pentapolar representation

 ## summary

-tri-polar representation is a representation of the world as a tri-pole. the tri-pole is a combination of the absorber, the radiator, and the actor.  the absorber is the pole that absorbs energy from the environment.  the radiator is the pole that radiates energy to the environment.  the actor is the pole that decides what to do.
+Pentapolar representation is a representation of the world as a pentapole.
+A pentapole can by any of the following:

+1. an absorber
+2. absorbtion
+3. a listener
+4. listening
+5. an executor
+6. execution
+7. a mediator
+8. mediation
+9. a radiator
+10. radiaton

 The absorber is the monopole that absorbs energy from the environment.